What is the Actuarial Value Calculator and how is it used?

 Read more about this topic

-- What are the PPACA rules relating to W-2 reporting of the value of employer-sponsored health coverage?
+What is the W-2 reporting requirement for the value of employer-sponsored health coverage?

-The PPACA requires employers who distribute 250 or more Form W-2s for the tax year to include the value of applicable employer-sponsored coverage on each employee's W-2 Form.
+The ACA requires employers who distribute 250* or more Form W-2s for the tax year to include the value of applicable employer-sponsored coverage on each employee's W-2 Form.
 This is not considered taxable income and is for informational purposes only.
-Employee premiums may still be made on a pre-tax basis.

-It is important to note that this requirement applies to employers who distribute 250 or more W-2s, not simply to employers with 250 or more employees.
-A high-turnover employer with 200 employees may send out more than 250 W-2s, and would consequently need to include this information.
+* It is important to note that this requirement applies to employers who distribute 250 or more W-2s, not simply to employers with 250 or more employees.
+A high-turnover employer, averaging 200 employees in a calendar year, may send out more than 250 W-2s, and would consequently need to include this information.

 Total premium reflecting both employer and employee contributions is required to be reported.